JudeWillmer/Microsoft-365-Administration-Lab/README.md

 ### 📁 02 - Exchange Online Administration

-Manage Exchange Online using the Exchange Admin Center, including mailbox administration, permissions, and monitoring service health.
+Manage Microsoft 365 users, administrator roles, and service health using the Microsoft 365 Admin Center and Exchange Online.

 ### 📁 03 - Mailboxes and Calendars